Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Here are some health risks of second hand nicotine aerosol exposure:

-- Onset or worsening of conditions such as asthma and chronic lung disease
+- Onset or worsening of conditions such as asthma and chronic lung disease.
+Long-term exposure can even result in children developing asthma.

 - Lung damage and inflammation